-* Labor dispute idled largest U.S. cargo shipping complex
+* Labor dispute idled largest U.S. cargo shipping complex for 8 days

 * Work stoppage cost Southern California an estimated $8 billion

 * Union officials hail terms reached on outsourcing of jobs